 2.1.3 Structural layer:

-2.1.3.1 Filament Wound Structural Layer - Subsequent reinforcement shall be continuous-strand roving in accordance with 1.2.2, that in combination in 2.1.1 and 2.1.2 is needed to satisfy the design requirements.
+2.1.3.1 Filament Wound Structural Layer - Subsequent reinforcement shall be continuous-strand roving in accordance with 1.2.2, that in combination in 2.1.1 & 2.1.2 is needed to satisfy the design requirements.
 Glass content of this filament-wound structural layer shall be 50 to 80% by weight.
 Only those constructions evaluated for design properties shall be used.

 2.1.3.2 Contact Molded Structural Layer - Subsequent reinforcement shall be comprised of 1.5 oz/ft2 chopped strand mat or equivalent weight of chopped roving, or shall be comprised of chopped strand mat or chopped roving and such additional number of alternating plies of 24 oz/yd2 woven roving to a thickness as required to meet the physical properties that are used for the design.
-Each successive ply or pass of reinforcement shall be well-rolled prior to the application of additional reinforcement.
+Each successive ply or pass of reinforcement shall be well rolled prior to the application of additional reinforcement.
 Where woven rovings are used, chopped strand glass reinforcement shall be used as alternating and final layers.
 All woven roving and chopped strand shall be overlapped.
 Laps in subsequent layers shall be staggered at least 2.25 inches from laps in the preceding layer.

 2.1.3.3 Resin used in the structural layer shall be the same as used in the inner surface and interior layers except that the BPO/DMA cure system is not required.
-Other generic types of resin such as isophthalics or general purpose resins shall not be used.
+Other generic types of resin such as Isophthalics or general-purpose resins shall not be used.

-3.0 FITTINGS AND MANWAYS
+3 FITTINGS AND MANWAYS

 Manway stub flange and cover shall be hand lay-up construction with the inner surface and interior layer using the BPO/DMA cured resin system.